swooningfish/PHP-Royal-Mail-Track-and-Trace/README.md

 Using cURL and DOM.

-Currently outputs JSON when you supply a tracking number in the GET: /tracktrace.php?tn=trackingnumber
+Currently outputs JSON when you supply a tracking number in the GET or POST: /tracktrace.php?tn=trackingnumber

 Feel free to use however you wish.